johnsusek/vue-test-declarative/README.md

 Think of it like an "easy mode" for Vue unit testing.

-# Prerequisites
-* A vue-cli project with mocha unit testing
-  * For existing vue-cli projects without mocha unit testing, run `vue add @vue/unit-mocha`
-* For older projects, non vue-cli projects, and other installation scenarios, [see more detailed install instructions here](https://github.com/johnsusek/vue-test-declarative/blob/master/docs/Install.md)

 # Installation

-`npm install --save-dev vue-test-declarative expect jsdom jsdom-global browser-env babel-register babel-polyfill mochapack`
+`npm install --save-dev vue-test-declarative @vue/test-utils mocha@5 mochapack expect jsdom jsdom-global browser-env babel-register babel-polyfill`

-This command installs vue-test-declarative and other packages used by its test setup file.
+This command installs vue-test-declarative and other packages used by the generated tests.

+See configuration section below if you are using a custom webpack config location.

 # Usage